 I have seen so many people discussing this on social media that I really felt the need to write down my own thoughts.
 News reporters keep asking the question, “When Is Lockdown Going To End?”.
 And people keep talking about what they are going to do first when this period of quarantine is over.
 They are talking about going out to see friends, going to a restaurant, going to a bar.
 They seem to all be talking as if once lockdown ends then the pandemic is over!
 Well, I think they are in for a shock.
 What happens when lockdown ends?
 Certainly not going back to normal, that is for sure!

 I know that I see the world through rose tinted specs on occasion.
 I’ve been quite positive in this pandemic.
 But if people think that their lives are just going to go back to normal once this period of lockdown has finished, then I think that they are either very foolish, or very naive.

 Once lockdown ends, the virus is still going to be out there.
 And we are still going to need to change our behaviour to reflect this.

 Life cannot be the same whilst this virus is still in society, or else we just end up going back to a large surge in cases, which will lead us to go back into another lockdown.
 I do think lockdown has some silver linings.
 But what happens when lockdown ends?
 I think we are going to need to still follow some basic life rules.

 Social Distancing Will Need To Become The Norm.

 Staying 2 metres away from people who do not live in your house has been a major rule during lockdown.
+In some areas, safety barriers (click here) have been, and will continue to be, used to separate those who are even walking down the street.
 On the rare occasions when you go out, you are not supposed to get close to anyone you do not live with.
 This is to reduce the risk of spreading the virus.

 So this will obviously have to continue to some extent once lockdown ends!
 There is no point letting us all go back to congregating or we risk another upsurge of cases.